The Story of Shwedagon

 All the gates lead to the terrace, which has four small stupas in each cardinal direction — north, south, east and west.
 There are eight small shrines located on the eight corners of the main stupa with a different image of Buddha in each.
 Seven of these represent the seven days of the week — Wednesday being split into two halfes — morning and evening, thus accounting for the eighth image.

-The main building is located on the top of the hill and is characterized by the large golden stupa, that consists of several levels which rise from an octagonal base.
+The main building is located on the top of the hill and is characterised by the large golden stupa, that consists of several levels which rise from an octagonal base.
 The octagonal terraces at the base of the stupa can only be visited by monks.
 The bell-shaped central dome is adorned with horizontal bands with a spire on top.

 The crown umbrella consists of thousands of precious stones – diamonds, sapphires and rubies.
 The biggest stone is the 76-carat diamond located at the uppermost part of the umbrella.
 The gold exterior of the main stupa consists of gold plates donated by devotees.